Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Summary and outlook

 We further demonstrate the interplay of various micro-physical processes, such as acceleration, synchrotron loss and diffusive particle escape, on the particle spectrum in various regimes of the parameters $a$ and $b$ in Eq.~(\ref{eq:transport}).
 The particle spectrum is observed to attain a steady-state as a result of the competition between acceleration and synchrotron loss.
 Additionally, with the particle escape process included, the distribution function evolves in such a way that the high-energy particles leak out of the system faster than the low-energy ones.

 Our study indicates that in a situation where small-scale turbulence is mediated by a mean magnetic field, acceleration of high energy particles would be small in presence of other more dominant competing micro-physical processes, such as the synchrotron loss and diffusive escape.
 However, such an acceleration is found to be significant for lower energy particles.
-The hump like structure that develops in the distribution function signifies the acceleration of low-$\gamma$ particles.
-We envisage that in some cases with appropriate values for the dynamical quantities this acceleration could become significant and it may help the non-thermal particles to sustain their energy against the radiative cooling mechanisms.
+The hump like structure that develops in the distribution function signifies the acceleration of low-$\gamma$ particles. {Additionally, while investigating such interplay with electron and proton distributions individually, we observe that small-scale turbulence can accelerate protons to higher energies than electrons, and this acceleration may assist high-energy proton particles in maintaining their energy from synchrotron loss effects.} {Therefore, w}e envisage that in some cases with appropriate values for the dynamical quantities this acceleration could become significant and it may help the non-thermal particles to sustain their energy against the radiative cooling mechanisms. {Finally we discuss about adequate astrophysical systems that could provide suitable conditions for small-scale turbulence to potentially influence the energy distribution of non-thermal particles.}

-This work is only a first step towards studying a more complex interplay of various micro-physical processes and their impact on the energy spectrum of the cosmic ray.
+This work is {the} first step towards studying a more complex interplay of various micro-physical processes and their impact on the energy spectrum of the cosmic ray.
 Other acceleration scenarios where resonant interaction between turbulent waves and high energy cosmic ray particles is not included, for example, adiabatic acceleration due to random velocity of the MHD fluid \citep{ptuskin_1988,lemoine_2019} could also provide significant acceleration to the non-thermal particles with high rigidity.
 Such acceleration configurations along with various energy loss processes will be considered in future works.
 As an extension to this present work, it would be interesting to see the effects of small-scale turbulence on the high energy non-thermal particles in a non-linear framework of wave-particle interaction \citep{beresnyak_2011,yan_2008}.
-This will be taken up as a future work along with the resonant acceleration due to magnetosonic waves \citep{chandran_2003}.